dennisschroeder/thoughts-on/Complexity_in_Software_engineering.md

 ### Protect your system
 In good organizations, the Teams that build the product are self-organized and own their product.
 This also means that the team has the responsibility to protect the system from any extrinsic- or intrinsic-driven complexity which can be any kind of ideas, feature requests, and changes, especially if they inherently introduce a lot of new (behavioral) complexity to the project.
 Have in mind that, only a simple solution is a good solution when working on such.
 Suggest simpler alternatives.
 Balance customer value with complexity.
 Let simplicity be your mantra.

-That´s the best we can do.
+That's the best we can do.

 ## Tackling Essential complexity
 Ok, let us assume you fought the battle with yourself and everybody outside the team to avoid accidental complexity as much as possible.
 What is left is the stuff you need to live with.
 It is essential to solving the problem.
 It still is your enemy but you cannot run away from it.
 The good news is, there is plenty of stuff you can do to manage it.
 Let us see what we can do.

 ### Modularity
 If complexity is the lack of knowledge of how a system behaves, especially when changes are made to it, we should find a coherent structure to separate the parts of our system that should not be interdependent.
 When we reduce the coupling between stuff that is not coherent, we only need to "load" the stuff in our brains that has the same concern, when applying changes to it and therefore reduce the possibility that changes affect too many other parts of the system that we are not able to track at once.
-It´s divide and conquer.
+It's divide and conquer.
 The concern of a thing plays an important role here.
 But not only.
 In summary, the following are the properties that code should have that help us master essential complexity.

     - Modular
     - Separated by concerns